 As you slowly read this Gospel passage, allow its words to soak into your mind.
 You may want to light a candle to help you ponder the passage, reflect on the image above or on the words of Pope Francis below.
+You might want to imagine you are amongst the crowd watching Jesus' entry into Jerusalem.

 - 1. What is this passage saying to you? - 2.
 What word(s), sentence or phrase in this Gospel passage most caught your attention; most touched your heart; most challenged you; most comforted you?
-Is there anything in this passage that you found uncomfortable or even distressing? - 3.
-Mary Magdala saw that the stone had been moved away from the tomb and came running to Simon Peter and the disciple whom Jesus loved.
-Who have you gone out to communicate and invite to seek the signs of the Risen Lord?
-In what ways can you share the risen Christ with others? - 4.
-Then the other disciple who had reached the tomb first also went in; he saw and he believed.
+Is there anything in this passage that you found uncomfortable or startling? - 3.
+'Mary Magdalene came to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb.'
+When, in times of desolation, have you sought solitude because events have not turned out the way you had hoped?
+Have you ever been surprised by the outcome?
+Did it give you new hope? - 4.
+'So she ran and went to Simon Peter and the other disciple, the one whom Jesus loved' Who have you gone out to communicate and have invited to seek the signs of the Risen Lord?
+In what ways can you share the risen Christ with others? - 5.
+'Then the other disciple, who had reached the tomb first, also went in, and he saw and believed'.
 What people, events or books have led you to believe without a doubt that Jesus is alive, that He is present in our midst, today?
-In what ways do your words and actions help others to also believe? - 5.
-Till this moment they had failed to understand the teaching of scripture, that he must rise from the dead.
-How often do you read Scripture, pray with it and reflect on its meaning?
-Is there a stone in your life that has blocked your understanding of Scripture?
+In what ways do your words and actions help others to also believe? - 6. 'for as yet they did not understand the Scripture, that he must rise from the dead.'
+Is there a stone in your life that blocks your understanding of Scripture?
 Are there people in your life or resources that help you move the stone to enable you to grow in your understanding of the faith?